 Visualization is a key meditation skill used in many practices of Tibetan Buddhism.
 Hinayana, Mahayana, and Vajrayana methods all rely upon it.
 So, what does visualization really refer to in the context of meditation?
 When does it apply?
 How does one do it?
 How does it support awakening?
 Can you do visualization practices if you are not a visual person?

 These are some of the topics that will be explored in this 2-hour workshop led by Stephanie Johnston.
-Visualization will be described in the context of practical application to the Buddhist path with guided explorations and time for questions and adjustments.
+Visualization will be described in the context of practical application to the Buddhist path with guided explorations and time for questions and answers.
 Participants should emerge with a clear understanding of the skill, how and when it is used, coupled with the confidence and know-how to apply it in their practice.

 This workshop is for Buddhist practitioners of any age and practice stage.
 Just bring your interest, curiosity, and willingness to explore.
 It is being offered as a support for one’s personal practice, especially over the holiday season.